symfony/symfony-docs/security/form_login.rst

             ;
         };

-Always Redirect to the default Page
+Always Redirect to the Default Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Define the ``always_use_default_target_path`` boolean option to ignore the